VRConservation/fbabook/chapters/resilience.md

 This research focuses on the spatial overlap of wildfire treatment needs within private forests in low-income regions.
 QGIS was used to create spatial overlaps of different maps, including land ownership, poverty, treatment, and forest mapping datasets.
 Python was used for statistical analysis.
 Previous studies have examined the relationship between populations and past wildfires, but few have analyzed the forward-looking treatment needs at a census tract level {cite}`Wildfire&Poverty` {cite}`Masri`.

 ### Definitions
-- Forest and Wildfire Fuel Treatment: Treatment includes prescribed burning, mechanical treatment, manual treatments, herbicide application, and prescribed herbivory to reduce hazardous vegetation, constructing fuel breaks, and ecological restoration {cite}`CalVTPStorymap`.[^2]
+- Forest and Wildfire Fuel Treatment: Treatment includes prescribed burning, mechanical treatment, manual treatments, herbicide application, and prescribed herbivory to reduce hazardous vegetation, constructing fuel breaks, and ecological restoration {cite}`CalVTPStorymap`.
 - Poverty Rate: California Environmental Protection Agency's Office of Environmental Health Hazard Assessment defines this as the percent of the population living below two times the federal poverty level from a 5-year estimate for the years 2015-2019 {cite}`OEHHAPoverty` .
 - Poverty Population Threshold: High Poverty 20%; Extreme Poverty 40%.
 The USDA defines areas of “high poverty” as those with a poverty rate of 20%+ and “extreme poverty” as those with a poverty rate of 40%+ {cite}`PovertyMeasure`.